kaixiang1212/Snake-and-Ladders/README.md

 ## Getting Started:
 1. For best compatibility, download and use JDK Version 8 in your IDE (it comes with JFX built-in).
-1. Import `src` folder into Eclipse or your IDE of choice.
+2. Import `src` folder into a Java Project in Eclipse or your IDE of choice.
-2. Add `lib/java-json.jar` to the project build path.
+3. Add `lib/java-json.jar` to the project build path.
-3. Compile and run as normal.
+4. Compile and run as normal.
+5. To run the server:
+i.
+Make sure you have Python installed. ii.
+Do `python -m pip install flask` ii.
+Do `python -m pip install flask_login` iii.
+Run `python run.py`
+6. From your browser, connect to `<host ip address>:5000` to login and play ** Connect one player per device